New European Commentary

 Haggai 2:17 I struck you with blight, mildew, and hail in all the work of your hands; yet you didn’t turn to Me’, says Yahweh- This striking of the harvest had been over the two months or so since Haggai had prophesied and encouraged them to live up to their potential; see on :16.
 They had returned to the land, but not to God.
 They were still impenitent, blaming their situation on the sins of the fathers and of the Gentiles around them.
 The afflictions mentioned were the very punishments mentioned for committing unfaithfulness to the covenant, and which would climax in being removed from the land (Dt.
 28:22; 1 Kings 8:37).
 They had returned to the land, but were doing the very things which had led to them being expelled from the land, and experiencing the same judgments which they had in the lead up to the exile (Am.
 4:9).

-Haggai 2:18 ‘Consider, please, from this day and backward, from the twenty-fourth day of the ninth month, since the day that the foundation of Yahweh’s temple was laid, consider it- They were being asked as in :15 to think back over the days since the rebuilding program began.
+Haggai 2:18 ‘Consider, please, from this day and backward, from the twenty-fourth day of the ninth month, since the day that the foundation of Yahweh’s temple was laid, consider it- See on :10 for discussion of how this was a later laying of the foundation stone after the initial foundations had been laid.
+They were being asked as in :15 to think back over the days since the rebuilding program began.
 Although they had apparently worked to rebuild the temple, day after day had been of drought and pestilence.
 Their work for God had been "unclean" (:14) because their motives were impure, as noted on Hag.
 1:4.
 But there is a purposeful ambiguity with the word translated "backward"; it can also mean "upward" or effectively 'forward'.
 In this case, as suggested on :19, Haggai was urging them to repent that very day, and see the changes that would happen in the weather and the fertility of their land.
 "Consider..." was therefore an appeal for repentance.
 This appeal was repeated in the eighth month (Zech.
 1:1,4,6); and there was apparent response to that appeal (Zech.
 1:6).
 But now in the ninth month, it was apparent that the repentance was only nominal.

 Haggai 2:20 The Word of Yahweh came the second time to Haggai in the twenty-fourth day of the month, saying- This must be the same 24th day of the ninth month which has been twice mentioned (:10,15).
 As expounded above, on that very day Haggai had begged for repentance, and invited them to make a note of the day and to see how God's blessing would be poured out afterwards, whereas before that it had been withheld.
 Haggai had declared this day a watershed.
 And now we have a prophecy which seems to assure Zerubbabel that he would in fact be made the Messianic ruler.
 Perhaps he did repent that day, and so God eagerly went ahead in the following prophecy and assured him that he could indeed achieve the Messianic potential he had.